jurra/rockin-webapp/Breakdown.md

         - [x] Import view in urls.py and write the url
         - [x] Create template
         - [x] Redirect page after successful entry
+        - [x] Validate the form in the view
         - [x] Test coverage for model
         - [x] Test coverage for view
         AC: [x] User is not allowed to enter a well that already exists